The Single Project Report provides a comprehensive view of an individual project’s performance — all in one place. It’s designed to help your team:

 Profitability reporting

-If you set up the bill rates and cost rates for your team, Float automatically calculates profit metrics for your projects.
-Here are some calculations to keep in mind:
+If you set up bill rates and cost rates for your team, Float automatically calculates project profit metrics.

 Let’s say a Designer logs 10 hours on a project.
 Their cost rate is set at $50/hour, and their bill rate is $120/hour.
 Here’s how it adds up: